Parts of the View

 Control the marks in the view using the Marks card.
 Use the drop-down menu to specify the type of mark to show.
 Drag fields to the Marks card and use the drop-down controls to add more information to the view and control the color, shape, size, labels, and number of marks in the view.

 Tooltips are additional data details that display when you hover over one or more marks in the view.
 When you select one or more marks and hover, tooltips also include options to filter marks (exclude or keep only), display marks that have the same values, create groups, create sets, or display the underlying data.
 If you don't want users to be able to access tooltip commands, you can disable them.

 For details on formatting tooltips and other tooltip settings, also see Format Titles, Captions, Tooltips, and Legends, Add tooltips to marks, and Create Views in Tooltips (Viz in Tooltip).
-For details on analysis options in tooltips, see Explore and Analyze Data in a View
+For details on analysis options in tooltips, see Explore and Inspect Data in a View

 Tooltip command buttons for exploring data in a viz

 The top of the tooltip lists commands for filtering data, creating a group, sorting the selection, and view the underlying data.
 For example, you can use the tooltip to quickly remove an outlier in a scatter plot.
 Each of the commands are described below.